robinhilliard/eagl/README.md

-# EaGL
+# EAGL

 ![An Eagle carrying a teapot](/priv/images/eagl_logo.png "EAGL Logo")

-Make it **Ea**sier to work with Open**GL** in Elixir, using the Erlang WX bindings to OpenGL.
+Make it **EA**sier to work with Open**GL** in Elixir, using the Erlang WX bindings to OpenGL.

 ## Overview

 Most examples of working with OpenGL are written in C++ or C# (Unity).
-The purpose of the EAGL library is to make it easier to translate OpenGL tutorials and examples from resources like [Learn OpenGL](https://learnopengl.com) into Elixir with some help to get over the initial learning bump and eventually write arbitrarily complex OpenGL applications with minimal boilerplate (using the Wings 3D Erlang source as a guide).
+The purpose of the EAGL library is to
+- Make it easier to translate OpenGL tutorials and examples from resources like [Learn OpenGL](https://learnopengl.com) into Elixir.

-EAGL provides a clean, idiomatic Elixir interface for:
-- OpenGL shader management and compilation
-- 3D model loading (Wavefront OBJ format)
-- Window creation and event handling
-- Vertex Array Objects (VAO) management
-- OpenGL constants and utilities
-- A port of the GLM math header library
+- Provide basic helper functions to bridge the gap between idiomatic Elixir and OpenGL's state machine, using the Wings 3D Erlang source as a guide.
+- Enable other libraries and apps to build on this one - e.g. there should be Unity-like tool for the BEAM.

 Non-goals:
-- Heavy abstraction/wrapping of the Erlang wx library: we want it to be easy to see the correspondence betweeen OpenGL examples in other languages and ours
+- Wrapping of the Erlang wx library
-- A Shader DSL like Nx
+- A Shader DSL
 - A UI layout/component library
 - 3D mesh modelling (leave that to Wings 3D, Blender etc)

-## Features

-- **Math Library**: Complete 3D math operations (vectors, matrices, quaternions)
-- **Shader Management**: Easy shader compilation and program linking
-- **Uniform Helpers**: Simplified uniform value setting with automatic type detection
-- **Model Loading**: OBJ file loader with automatic normal generation
-- **Window Management**: OpenGL context creation and event handling
-- **Examples**: Ready-to-run examples demonstrating various features

 ## Quick Start